Psychological Assistance Dogs

 - Physical and mental capacity to handle and work with a large breed dog (Labrador).

-- A supportive home environment.
+- Be located in Queensland with a supportive home environment.

 - The ability and willingness to undertake a training program and learn new skills/tasks.